Peraphyllum: Description

+Peraphyllum ramosissimum is a shrub which may reach 3 m in height.
+Growing up to 3.5 cm long, the leaves are simple; they can grow very close together on short shoots but are well separated on longer shoots.

+Like most other flowering plants of the Rosaceae, P. ramosissimum has 5 petals and 5 sepals with radial symmetry.
+The flowers have about 15–20 free stamens, and the petals are white to rose in color.
+The fruit is a yellowish to purplish pome about 1 cm wide.

+Taxonomy

 Translated from the Greek, the genus Peraphyllum means "very leafy" and the species name ramosissimum means "many branches".
 Peraphyllum is most closely related to Amelanchier, Malacomeles, Crataegus, and Mespilus.

-Distribution
+Distribution and habitat

-Peraphyllum ramosissimum grows in California, Oregon, Idaho, Utah, Colorado, and New Mexico usually in pine and juniper woodlands.
+Peraphyllum ramosissimum grows in Washington, California, Oregon, Idaho, Utah, Colorado, and New Mexico, usually in pine and juniper woodlands.
 In California it can be found in the High Cascades, High Sierra Nevada, Great Basin, and Mojave Desert sky islands.